 Several types of therapy can benefit people with BPD, and some of the strongest scientific evidence supports the effectiveness of DBT.
 Meanwhile, early evidence suggests that MBT and ST may also help.

 Therapy can lead to long-term remission, in which BPD symptoms are very significantly or completely improved.
-While achieving remission can take time and dedication, many find that therapy makes a significant difference to their symptoms in the meantime.
+While achieving remission can take time and dedication,

 Overall, a strong and trusting therapeutic relationship is most strongly associated with a positive outcome.